 This award is, by a substantial margin, the largest monetary award for patent infringement ever granted in a Federal Court judgment.
 The award was based on a combination of a reasonable royalty for the pre-grant publication period of the patent, an accounting of profits for the post-grant period, and an accounting of "springboard profits" for a period of time following expiry of the patent.

-Earlier in 2017, as we previously reported here, the Federal Court issued a decision in relation to the compensation phase of this action [the “First Compensation Decision”].
+Earlier in 2017, as previously reported in our article That's a wrap: springboard profits, full cost accounting, and more from the Federal Court in Dow v.
+Nova, the Federal Court issued a decision in relation to the compensation phase of this action [the "First Compensation Decision"].

 In its most recent decision, the Federal Court was asked to resolve these outstanding issues between the parties.
 Ultimately, the Court agreed with Dow Chemical and its expert regarding the allocation of the two fixed costs, and with Nova Chemicals and its expert regarding the timing of the currency conversion in relation to the capital expenditures.
 The decision also confirmed the ultimate final quantum of compensation for patent infringement: $644,623,550.00 plus interest beyond April 7, 2017.
 A costs award remains to be decided.